MadHatter-Auditor/vortex-anapole-confinement/README.md

 <<note from author, i got approved to post on hackaday so the project is online there.
 18-6-26>>
 <<note from author, added zodiac coil.png wich i forgot to add.
 18-6-26>>
 <<note from author, added part 4 soyga, including xlsx files for transparancy.
 19-6-2026>>
-<<note from author, added the second 9 day report.
-VIVAT SOL ET IGNIS SACER!
+<<note from author, added the second 9 day'report.png, 9 day'reports.png, 21-6-2026 Authors note.txt and updated readme accordingly VIVAT SOL ET IGNIS SACER!
 21-6-26>>